 Types of home insurance explained

-The thing is you may wonder why you need it – and may even begrudge paying for it.
-Until that is, something goes wrong and you thank your lucky stars you had the foresight to cover yourself.
+You may wonder why you need home insurance – and may even begrudge paying for it.
+Until, that is, something goes wrong and you thank your lucky stars you had the foresight to cover yourself.

-Here we make sense of the two quite different types of insurance that together make up home insurance, to help you understand the cover you need.
+Here, we make sense of the two different types of cover that make up home insurance...

 What are the different types of home insurance?